alalulu8668/asI-ADMM_RL/README.md

 ## Key Features

-- List the key features and functionalities of your codebase.
+- The code contains adaptive stochastic ADMM algorithm.
+We evaluate the algorithm in decentralized least square regression and logistic regression.
 - Highlight the innovative or unique aspects of your approach.
 - Include any performance benchmarks or results if available.